frankaemika/docs/source/franka_matlab/installation.rst

         >> mex_franka_matlab_library();

-After the init script is completed you can start utilizing the Simulink and Matlab scripts for the Franka Emika robot.
+After the init script is completed you can start utilizing the Simulink and Matlab scripts for the Franka Robotics robot.

 .. hint::
     It is highly recommended to start with the provided Simulink demos before writing custom applications from scratch.